 This assumption says that all the costs are either variable or fixed.
 In other words, it says that there are no semi-variable or semi-fixed costs.

 No Change in Price, Variable Cost, and Fixed Costs

-CVP analysis assumes that there are no changes in the price and variable cost per unit irrespective of change in time period and relevant range.
-If we see closely, it is neglecting the chances of changes in prices due to inflation, economic conditions etc. Also, neglecting the bulk order discounts and small order premiums.
+CVP analysis assumes that there are no changes in the price and variable cost per unit irrespective of changes in the time period and relevant range.
+If we see it closely, it neglects the chances of changes in prices due to inflation, economic conditions, etc. Also, neglecting the bulk order discounts and small order premiums.

 If you are offered a business idea wherein you sell chairs.
 The first thing few things that will strike your mind is

 - Amount of sales required to break-even

 - Assess whether you are capable of achieving that sale

 This analysis is important because it answers the second most important question.
 This is not a one-time question as well.
 This is a regular assessment.
 A businessman must keep checking whether he is reaching the milestones set as per cost volume profit analysis.
 This will guide his decision-making process relating to increases in fixed costs, the speed of business operations, etc.

 - It helps managers find out a break-even point, target operating income, etc.